 CITY-ZEN Site Amsterdam

-The city of Amsterdam has 825 000 residents from 180 different countries, who own over 600 000 bicycles.
-The wider Amsterdam Metropolitan Area has 2.1 million inhabitants.
+The city of Amsterdam has over 850,000 residents from 180 different countries, who own more than 600,000 bicycles.
+The wider Amsterdam Metropolitan Area has close to 2.5 million inhabitants.
 The city has a strong commitment to encourage green research, development and investment in sustainable initiatives.
 As a result, the area is enjoying a rapid uptake of electric transportation and a growing number of companies are developing sustainable products that influence global business.
 Amsterdam is exceptionally well connected, both physically and digitally.

-The city is acting in line with the EU’s 20-20-20 climate targets and has the ambitious goal to reduce CO2 by 40 % compared to 1990 by the year 2025.
-The City-zen project is one of the major projects in which the city is working with its partners to scale up innovative energy solutions and open networks.
+The city has acted in line with the EU’s 20-20-20 climate targets and has the ambitious goal to reduce CO2 with 40 % compared to 1990 by the year 2025.
+The City-zen project was one of the major projects in which the city worked with its partners to scale up innovative energy solutions and open networks.

-The demonstration objectives of City-zen in Amsterdam are focused on retrofitting existing housing, making the e-grid smarter, and improving and expanding the heat grid.
+The demonstration objectives of City-zen in Amsterdam were focused on retrofitting existing housing, making the e-grid smarter, and improving and expanding the heat grid.

 *Information regarding the technical and financial performance will be available at a later stage.

 The total CO2 emission savings amount to 7 500 tonnes per year.